Beaver Stadium: Predecessors

 Until 1893, Penn State teams participated in sporting events on Old Main lawn, a large grassy area in front of the primary classroom building of the time.
 Beaver Field, a 500-seat structure located behind the current site of the Osmond Building, was the first permanent home for Penn State's football team, and the first game played there was a Penn State victory over Western University of Pennsylvania (now the University of Pittsburgh) on November 6, 1893.
 In 1909, New Beaver Field opened just northeast of Rec Hall, roughly in the current location of the Nittany Parking deck.
-It served as Penn State's stadium until 1960, when the entire 30,000 seat stadium was dismantled and moved to the east end of campus, reassembled and expanded to 46,284 seats—the lower half of the current facility—and dubbed Beaver Stadium.
+It served as Penn State's stadium until 1959.
+During the 1959-60 offseason, the entire 30,000 seat facility was dismantled and moved half a mile to the east end of campus.
+It was then reassembled, bolted onto a modern upper grandstand, and named Beaver Stadium.
+The "new" stadium seated 46,284 people; it roughly corresponds to the lower level of the current facility.